kctekn/obsidian-TagsRoutes/README.md

 4. **New Quick Focus Function**:
     - Right-clicking on a node in the scene now triggers a "quick focus" behavior for easier navigation.

+### Version 1.1.2 Bug Fix Release

+1. Color Map Source Update Issue: The color map source now correctly updates when the color is reset.
+2. Label Text Display Issue: The label text now displays correctly even when toggled off.
+3. Unwanted Border Issue: An issue causing an unwanted border to appear in certain scenarios has been resolved.

 _*The usage demo:*_